List of God of War characters: Atreus

 Due to Baldur's death, Fimbulwinter began much sooner than prophesized, setting Ragnarök in motion.
 During the three-year Fimbulwinter, Atreus learns magical abilities, but still cannot fully control them.
 He was rigorously trained by Kratos during this time much to his frustration, though he remained unaware of why Kratos did it as the latter had foreseen his possible demise in the mural during their visit to Jotunheim, which Kratos only revealed to him later on.
 He also secretly meets with Sindri to find the god Týr and prevent Ragnarök.
 This causes a falling out between him and Kratos.
-Atreus is eventually magically transported to Jötunheim by a giant named Angrboda where he learns more about the giants and his destiny as Loki (by which name he introduces himself to all in those realms).
+Atreus is eventually magically transported to Jötunheim and meeting a giant named Angrboda where he learns more about the giants and his destiny as Loki (by which name he introduces himself to all in those realms).
 After making amends with his father and they learn the truth about Ragnarök, they see it through, defeating Odin as Asgard is destroyed.
 Atreus then decides to go off on his own and find any surviving giants, parting ways with his father.

 He was voiced by Sunny Suljic.